-SchoolTutoring Academy’s tutoring programs for Duluth students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Duluth, Georgia students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Duluth Public Schools are a part of Gwinnett County Public Schools.
 The curriculum includes a set of standards, Academic Knowledge and Skills (AKS) that is aligned with Common Core Georgia Performance Standards.
 The curriculum prepares students for what they need to know and be able to do to move to the next grade level and be successful in the future.
 The AKS curriculum also prepares students for national achievement tests, such as SAT and ACT, state writing assessments (for 3rd, 5th, 8th and 11th grades), and End of Grade and End of Course competency tests.

 We currently cover the following Duluth-area school district: Gwinnett County Public Schools.